Quotes Icon

 However, this isn’t the case for everyone.
 Many people switch operating systems from device to device and therefore browser preferences as well.
 Others might not be allowed to download their preferred browser onto their work laptop.
 For the truly “Android” user types, they may prefer Firefox because of its history and brand image.

-1. Do you use your Android for business?
+1. Do you use your Android phone for business?

 Businesses are at greater risk of cyberattack because criminals can gain more from each phishing campaign.
 As such, your company may require you to use the password manager of their choice—one built for business.

-It may also put further requirements on the available features you need in your Android password manager.
+It may also put further requirements on the available features you need in your Android password manager, such as:

 If your Android is sometimes used for business, then you might get extra value out of the features only available with TeamPassword.